raml-org/raml-spec/versions/raml-10/raml-10.md

 ##### Pass Through

-Pass Through authentication does not have any specific settings defined and the implementation is known to RAML.
-One MUST provide a value for every header or queryParameter defined in describedBy, and passed along with the request without modification.
-The following is an example:
+Pass through authentication does not have any specific settings defined and the implementation is known to RAML.
+You MUST provide a value for every header or queryParameter defined in describedBy and passed along with the request without modification.
+The following example shows how to provide these values:

 ```yaml
 #%RAML 1.0